Dantheman23-coder/AI-For-Experts/README.md

         * **Example Prompt:** "Based on this lead's website activity and email interactions, how likely are they to convert into a customer?"
     * **Sales Forecasting:** LLMs can analyze historical sales data and market trends to predict future sales, helping businesses plan inventory and allocate resources.
         * **Example Prompt:** "Forecast our sales for the next quarter based on previous sales data and current market conditions."
+    * **Ad Campaign Updates and Optimization:** LLMs can monitor advertising metrics and suggest improvements to ad copy, targeting, or budget allocation.
+        * **Example Prompt:** "Review our latest online ad campaign results and propose updated copy or audience targeting to improve click-through rates."
 * **Business Analysts:**
     * **Data Analysis and Reporting:** LLMs can assist in analyzing business data, generating reports, and visualizing trends.
         * **Example Prompt:** "Create a report summarizing our quarterly sales performance, including key metrics and insights."